<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Ethics and Transparency

 Leaders should demand highly ethical behavior from every member of the organization and monitor stakeholder transactions and interactions to ensure that it is achieved.
 They serve as role models of ethics and transparency and ensure that expectations are explicit.
-Transparency requires consistent and honest communications on the part of all leaders and managers.
+Transparency requires consistent and honest communication on the part of all leaders and managers.
 When an organization is ethical and transparent, trust builds among all stakeholders.

 Delivering Value and Results

-Value must be produced and balanced across all stakeholders.
+The value must be produced and balanced across all stakeholders.
 There are often conflicting goals and priorities, but the strategy should include ways to provide value and meet stakeholder requirements.
 Performance metrics are focused on critical results with a mix of financial, process, quality, customer satisfaction, workforce engagement, and social impact.

 [WEBINAR] Engaging Leaders and the Baldrige Framework to Advance Excellence